MAST30034-Applied-Data-Science/mast30034-project-1-janggani/README.md

 ## README example
 This is an example `README.md` for students to use. **Please change this to your requirements**.

-**Research Goal:** My research goal is Effects of Weather on Yellow and Green Taxi demand
+**Research Goal:** My research goal is Effects of Weather on Taxi Consumer Behavior

 **Timeline:** The timeline for the research area is January 1 - June 30 2019.